-The Prescott Municipal Airport is one of the nation’s busiest airports.
-During 2012, approximately 252,000 takeoffs and landings occurred at the airport.
-This level of activity made Prescott the 3rd busiest airport in the state and the 37th busiest airport in the nation.
+Prescott is one of the nation’s busiest airports.
+During 2013, the airport experienced 261,583 aircraft and helicopter operations which ranked Prescott as the 4th busiest airport in Arizona and the 37th busiest airport in the nation.
 Designated by the Federal Aviation Administration (FAA) as a non-primary, commercial service airport, Prescott is utilized by light aircraft, helicopters, corporate aircraft, commercial airline and military aircraft.

-A large percentage of this activity is generated by flight training conducted by Embry-Riddle Aeronautical University, Guidance Aviation, North-Aire, and Universal Helicopters.
+A large percentage of flight operations is generated by flight training conducted by Embry-Riddle Aeronautical University, Guidance Aviation, North-Aire Aviation, and Universal Helicopters.
 Other activities include recreational aviation, scheduled airline service, corporate aviation, business aviation, and military operations.
-The community benefits of these activities include medical flights, search & rescue flights, law enforcement, US Forest Service aerial firefighting operations during the summer months, air tours to the Grand Canyon, etc.
+The community benefits of these activities include medical flights, search & rescue flights, airbourne law enforcement, air cargo, and US Forest Service aerial firefighting operations.

 The Prescott Municipal Airport is an integral part of the local, regional and national air transportation system providing essential aviation services.
 In an effort to help minimize the potential impact upon the airport from residential encroachment and to allow for the development of the surrounding areas, the Airport and the City of Prescott developed and adopted the Airport Specific Area Plan (ASAP) in 2001 and updated the ASAP in 2013.
 Additionally, the City of Prescott updated the Airport Master Plan in 2010 to provide guidance for the long-term development of the airport and its facilities to meet the current and future airport needs.